Logarithmic double ramification cycles: Stability conditions

 \begin{definition} Let $T \to S$ be a logarithmic map.
 A line bundle $\ca L$ on a quasi-stable model $\widehat{C} \to C_T$ is \emph{admissible} if for any geometric point $t \in T$ and exceptional component $E$ of $\widehat{C}_t \to (C_T)_t$, the degree of $\ca L$ on $E$ is $1$. \end{definition}

-The line bundle $\ca L$ tropicalizes to a divisor on the fibers of $\widehat{C}\to C_T$: for each geometric point $t \in T$, the divisor is given by the multidegree A line bundle $\ca L$ is then admissible if and only if the associated tropical divisor has degree $1$ on every exceptional vertex.
+The line bundle $\ca L$ tropicalizes to a divisor on the tropicalization of $\widehat{C}\to C_T$ in each fiber: for each geometric point $t \in T$, the divisor is given by the multidegree A line bundle $\ca L$ is then admissible if and only if the associated tropical divisor has degree $1$ on every exceptional vertex.

 \begin{definition} Let $T \to S$ be a logarithmic map, and let $\ca L$ be an admissible line bundle on a quasi-stable model $\widehat{C} \to C_T$ of $C_T/T$.
 Let $\theta$ be a stability condition for $C/S$ with lift $\widehat{\theta}$ to $\widehat{C}/T$.
 Then, $\ca L$ is \emph{$\theta$-semistable} if, for every geometric point $t \in T$, the associated tropical divisor $\mdeg(\ca L|_{\widehat{C}_t})$ on the graph $\widehat{\Gamma}_t$ of $\widehat{C}_t/t$ satisfies the condition: